 - The Drop

 - The Burning Room

 - The Crossing - Also features Mickey Haller.

 - The Mickey Haller novels

 - The Lincoln Lawyer

-- The Brass Verdict - Also features Harry Bosch and Jack McEvoy.
+- The Brass Verdict - Also features Harry Bosch, with a cameo by and Jack McEvoy.

 - The Reversal - Co-starring Harry Bosch

 - The Fifth Witness- With a cameo by Harry Bosch

 - The Gods of Guilt - With a cameo by Harry Bosch